jpettersson/autoversion/README.md

 $ autoversion major
 $ autoversion minor
 $ autoversion patch
-$ autoversion build 'named-version'
 ```

 The Versionfile
 --------------------

-The Versionfile is a ruby script which is used by Autoversion to read and write version.
+The project you want to version needs to have a file called 'Versionfile'.
+Autoversion will evaluate this file as a ruby script.
+Autoversion provides a small DSL to allow you to read and write versions to your files.
+Below is an example of the DSL usage:

 **Example**